christytan/OCI-GoldenGate/DataPump.md

 ## Required Artifacts
 - An Oracle Cloud Infrastructure account with privileges to create object storage buckets and dedicated autonomous databases.
 - Access to a pre-provisioned dedicated ATP instance.
+Refer to [Lab 4](./ProvisionADB.md)
+- A pre-provisioned instance of Oracle Developer Client image in an application subnet.
+Refer to [Lab 6](./ConfigureDevClient.md)

 ## Steps